-Brimming with restaurants, shows and late-night hedonist hotspots, our capital is a glamourous haven for foodies, pleasure seekers, and those who like to combine the two.
+Brimming with restaurants, all kinds of incredible dining experiences, awe-inspiring shows and their paired pre-theatre menus, as well as late-night hedonist hotspots, our capital is a glamorous haven for foodies, pleasure seekers, and those who like to combine the two.
 London restaurants with entertainment come in all shapes and sizes, with many a meal served with a side of cabaret, a sprinkling of burlesque and a musical garnish.
 From sophisticated jazz nights to late-night singalongs at cabaret clubs, via some slightly more salacious offerings, there’s a dinner with a show for all tastes.

 Proud Cabaret City Book Proud Cabaret

 For some old-age glamour from the golden era of the 1920s, look no further than Proud Cabaret City.
 Modelling itself on a 1920s speakeasy from the prohibition age, the underground restaurant is a haven reminiscent of the illicit glamour of a bygone era, full of table lamps, candelabras and plush velvet walls.

 With burlesque shows that are guaranteed to dazzle, Proud Cabaret City is the place to go for an evening of vintage glamour.
 Highlights from the menu include roasted turbot with steamed samphire and salsify, and leg of lamb steak with Lebanese taboulleh and lamb jus.